Martin Luther College

-Martin Luther College (MLC) is a private Lutheran college in New Ulm, Minnesota.
+Martin Luther College (MLC) is a private Christian college in New Ulm, Minnesota, United States.
 It is operated by the Wisconsin Evangelical Lutheran Synod (WELS).
-Martin Luther College was established in 1995, when Northwestern College (NWC) of Watertown, Wisconsin, combined with Dr. Martin Luther College (DMLC) of New Ulm on the latter's campus.
+Martin Luther College was established in 1995, when Northwestern College of Watertown, Wisconsin, combined with Dr. Martin Luther College of New Ulm on the latter's campus.

 MLC offers several undergraduate and graduate degree programs, all of which train students for service in the WELS.
 Men who graduate from the college's pre-seminary program may enroll at Wisconsin Lutheran Seminary.
 Men and women who graduate from its education programs may be assigned by the WELS as teachers and staff ministers to synod churches, schools, and missions.
 In 2019, MLC enrolled 731 undergraduate students and 129 graduate students.

 Situated on a bluff above the Minnesota River, MLC's 88 acre campus is a neighbor to Hermann Heights Monument and is home to the 38000 sqft Chapel of the Christ.
 The college's Gothic Revival-inspired Old Main building was added to the National Register of Historic Places in 1979 for having state-level significance in the themes of architecture, education, and religion.

 Martin Luther College's 16 varsity sports teams compete at the NCAA Division III level and are known as the Knights.
 The college is a member of the Upper Midwest Athletic Conference.